hug2008/dr_sl/docs/Extensions.md

 The tokens extension is used to split a string into different tokens.
 It's main function is to iterate through each token in a string.
 This extension is mostly useful for things such as source code parsers.

 == Search - `#include <easl/ext/search.h>` ==
-The search extension is used to perform more complex or not-so-common search functionality than that provided by `easl::findfirst()`, `easl::findfirstof()`, etc.
+The search extension is used to perform more complex or not-so-common search functionality than that provided by `drsl::findfirst()`, `drsl::findfirstof()`, etc.

 Such functionality includes determining if a string contains a non-printable character.